Kansas City police link Super Bowl rally shooting to dispute, not extremism | Entertainment

 Kansas City police link Super Bowl rally shooting to dispute, not extremism

-Two juveniles and an adult were being held as suspects, Police Chief Stacey Graves said at a press conference on Thursday, a day after gunfire erupted in the vicinity of the city's historic downtown rail station.
-She said several firearms had been recovered.
+Two minors and an adult have been detained as "subjects" in the investigation, Police Chief Stacey Graves said at a press conference, the day after gunfire erupted in the vicinity of the city's historic downtown rail station.
+The adult was later released, according to local media.

-A quarrel among several people sparked the shooting spree in Kansas City, Missouri, that killed a woman and wounded 22 people after a celebration of the city's NFL Super Bowl victory, police said on Thursday, discounting any apparent link to extremism.
-Two juveniles and an adult were being held as suspects, Police Chief Stacey Graves said at a press conference on Thursday, a day after gunfire erupted in the vicinity of the city's historic downtown rail station.
+A quarrel among several people sparked the shooting spree in Kansas City, Missouri, that killed a woman and wounded 22 people after a celebration of the city's NFL Super Bowl victory, police said on Thursday, ruling out any apparent link to extremism.
+Two minors and an adult have been detained as "subjects" in the investigation, Police Chief Stacey Graves said at a press conference, the day after gunfire erupted in the vicinity of the city's historic downtown rail station.

+The adult was later released, according to local media.
+The Kansas City Star, quoting a police spokesperson, reported the third detainee was not implicated in the shooting and that police were working with juvenile prosecutors to "determine applicable charges" against the two minors held in custody.

-She said several firearms had been recovered.
-Graves said the catalyst was "a dispute between several people," a conclusion that ruled out extremism and suggested the shooting was incidental to the celebration rather than a targeted attack.
+The police chief told reporters several firearms had been recovered from the shooting scene.
+"This appears to be a dispute between several people that ended in gunfire," she said, suggesting the violence was incidental to the celebration rather than a targeted attack.

+"Preliminary investigative findings have show there is no nexus to terrorism or homegrown violent extremism," Graves said.
+The chief did not elaborate on what police knew about the origins of the precipitating clash or details of the shooting itself, including whether gang activity was involved.

 Children's Mercy Hospital said it treated the nine children who were shot and all were expected to recover.
 Two other children with non-gunshot injuries and an adult victim were also treated there, the hospital said.
 The Jackson County prosecutor, Jean Peters Baker, who will decide on any criminal charges, vowed on social media on Thursday to "use every tool at my disposal under Missouri law that allows me to address this tragedy."